 BMO ZQQ Sector Weighting

-As of December 2021 as seen in the below chart, the ETF allocates most of its entire assets to holding equity securities from the US tech sector.
 The second-most substantial holdings come from the communications services sector at 17.30%.
 Consumer discretionary comes in third at 15.10%.
-Its least significant exposure is to the utility sector at 0.96%, and it invests nothing in the financial services sector.
+Its least significant exposure is to the utility sector at 1.39%, and it invests nothing in the financial services sector.